nvmwill/nexmo-developer/_documentation/en/video/guides/insights-api.md

 The `resources` property of the MeetingPublishers object is an array of Publisher objects.
 And the Publisher object includes PublisherStreamStatsCollection object.
 This object is a resource collection, and its `resources` property is an array of PublisherStats objects.
 Each PublisherStats includes stream statistics for the publisher taken periodically (every 30 seconds) during the course of the publisher's streaming.
 These statistics include data about the audio and video latency, audio and video bitrate, audio and video packet loss ratio, the video resolution, the audio and video codecs, and whether the stream included audio and video at the time of the stream statistics snapshot.

-The following query requests the periodic audio and video bitrate statistics for publishers in an Vonage Video session:
+The following query requests the periodic audio and video bitrate statistics for publishers in a Vonage Video session:

 ```javascript
 {